benchopt/benchopt/doc/user_guide/advanced.rst

 in a benchmark.
 This is typically the case when some datasets are represented using sparse data or for datasets that are too large.

-In this cases, a solver can be skipped at runtime, depending on the characteristic of the objective.
+In these cases, a solver can be skipped at runtime, depending on the characteristic of the objective.
 In order to define for which cases a solver should be skip, the user needs to implement a method :func:`~benchopt.BaseSolver.skip` in the solver class that will take the input as the :func:`~benchopt.BaseSolver.set_objective` method.
-This method should return a boolean value that evaluate to ``True`` if the solver should be skipped, and a string giving the reason of why the solver is skipped, for display purposes.
+This method should return a boolean value that evaluates to ``True`` if the solver should be skipped, and a string giving the reason of why the solver is skipped, for display purposes.
 For instance, for a solver where the objective is set with keys `X, y, reg`,